ldsands/UsefulCodeSnippets/ProgrammingLanguages/Python/PandasCommands.md

 ## Useful Functions

 This is a collection of functions that I find to be useful in various scripts.

+- Pandas can now use Apache Arrow as a backend engine which will sometimes use less memory and often work faster.
+This can be enabled with one line of code:
+    - Note that this will probably be released with pandas 2.0 (it may be the default I'm not sure)

+    ```python
+    import pandas as pd
+    pd.options.mode.dtype_backend = 'pyarrow'
+    ```

 - Sometimes you need to see the whole dataframe below is a way to do that in just a couple of lines